History of Bitcoin in Timeline

 2014: Regulated Bitcoin Funds since 2014

-Since 2014, regulated bitcoin funds allow exposure to the asset or to futures as an investment.
+Since 2014, regulated bitcoin funds also allow exposure to the asset or to futures as an investment.

 In 2015, The Economist noted that bitcoins had three qualities useful in a currency: they are "hard to earn, limited in supply and easy to verify".
-Also in 2015, per some researchers, bitcoin functions more as a payment system than as a currency.
+Per some researchers, as of 2015, bitcoin functions more as a payment system than as a currency.

 In August 2017, the SegWit software upgrade was activated to support the Lightning Network and improve scalability.
-Opponents forked to create Bitcoin Cash.
+SegWit opponents forked to create Bitcoin Cash.

-In September 2017, the percentage of bitcoin trading in the Chinese renminbi was over 90%.
+In September 2017, the percentage of bitcoin trading in the Chinese renminbi fell from over 90% to less than 1% by June 2018.

 As of December 2017, approximately ₿980,000 had been stolen from cryptocurrency exchanges.

-Research suggested that trading associated with increases in the amount of the Tether cryptocurrency and associated trading at the Bitfinex exchange accounted for about half of the price increase in bitcoin in late 2017.
+Research published in The Journal of Finance suggested that trading associated with increases in the amount of the Tether cryptocurrency and associated trading at the Bitfinex exchange accounted for about half of the price increase in bitcoin in late 2017.

-In February 2018, the price of bitcoin crashed after China imposed a complete ban on bitcoin trading.
+In February 2018, the price crashed after China imposed a complete ban on bitcoin trading.

-In June 2018, the percentage of bitcoin trading in the Chinese renminbi fell to less than 1%.
+By June 2018, the percentage of bitcoin trading in the Chinese renminbi dropped to less than 1% from over 90% in September 2017.
+Also during 2018, bitcoin prices were negatively affected by several hacks or thefts from cryptocurrency exchanges.

 According to research published in the International Review of Financial Analysis in 2018, bitcoin as an asset is highly volatile and does not behave like any other conventional asset.